Cal Poly plays UC Riverside, looks to end road slide

 Riverside, California; Monday, 8 p.m.
 EST

-BOTTOM LINE: Cal Poly visits UC Riverside looking to end its five-game road slide.
+BOTTOM LINE: Cal Poly hits the road against UC Riverside looking to stop its five-game road slide.

 The Highlanders have gone 4-2 in home games.
-UC Riverside is 3- when it has fewer turnovers than its opponents and averages 12.4 turnovers per game.
+UC Riverside averages 72.0 points while outscoring opponents by 4.3 points per game.

 The Mustangs are 1-4 against Big West opponents.
-Cal Poly has a 3-5 record against opponents over .500.
+Cal Poly is 3-5 against opponents over .500.

-The Highlanders and Mustangs square off Monday for the first time in conference play this season.
+The Highlanders and Mustangs face off Monday for the first time in conference play this season.

 TOP PERFORMERS: Zyon Pullin is averaging 19.6 points and 4.1 assists for the Highlanders.
-Flynn Cameron is averaging 10.3 points over the last 10 games for UC Riverside.
+Flynn Cameron is averaging 10.3 points and 5.5 rebounds while shooting 37.4% over the past 10 games for UC Riverside.

 LAST 10 GAMES: Highlanders: 7-3, averaging 71.4 points, 33.8 rebounds, 14.4 assists, 3.9 steals and 1.7 blocks per game while shooting 44.0% from the field.
 Their opponents have averaged 68.7 points per game.